 In between, architectures are meant to be both lubricant and glue, the former to smooth the alignment of business and systems, the latter to maintain the continuity and consistency of core business concerns and corporate identities.
 And since changes may take time, they must be set within a development frame:

-- External perspective: time between requirements and deployment
+- Business (enterprise architecture) perspective: time between requirements and deployment

-- Internal perspective: development of applications taking into account architecture and quality constraints.
+- Engineering (systems) perspective: development of applications taking into account architecture and quality constraints.

 That frame is to be the basis of iterative layouts.